percona/k8spxc-docs/docs/gke.md

 If you would like to use *your local shell*, install the following:

-1. [gcloud](https://cloud.google.com/sdk/docs/quickstarts).
+1. [gcloud :octicons-link-external-16:](https://cloud.google.com/sdk/docs/quickstarts).
 This tool is part of the Google Cloud SDK.
-To install it, select your operating system on the [official Google Cloud SDK documentation page](https://cloud.google.com/sdk/docs) and then follow the instructions.
+To install it, select your operating system on the [official Google Cloud SDK documentation page :octicons-link-external-16:](https://cloud.google.com/sdk/docs) and then follow the instructions.

-2. [kubectl](https://cloud.google.com/kubernetes-engine/docs/quickstart#choosing_a_shell).
+2. [kubectl :octicons-link-external-16:](https://cloud.google.com/kubernetes-engine/docs/quickstart#choosing_a_shell).
 It is the Kubernetes command-line tool you will use to manage and deploy applications.
 To install the tool, run the following command:

     ``` {.bash data-prompt="$" }
     $ gcloud auth login